 A highly versatile artist, Dr. Stopa performs regularly as a percussionist and timpanist for the Las Vegas Philharmonic, Nevada Ballet Theater Orchestra & Nevada Pops Orchestra, and as drummer for Le Reve at the Wynn Hotel in Las Vegas.
 He has performed with such artists as Aretha Franklin, Amy Grant, Idina Menzel, Placido Domingo, Donny and Marie Osmond, Charo, Evanescence, in productions of “Wicked”, “The Lion King”, “Phantom: The Las Vegas Spectacular”, “Mary Poppins”, “Evita”, “Mamma Mia”, and “The Producers”, and as a percussionist for the Latin Grammys and Dallas Brass.

 His teachers include Keiko Abe, Bogdan Bacanu, Dr. Dean Gronemeier, and James Bailey.
-Alex Stopa endorses Sabian Cymbals, Majestic Percussion instruments, Remo drumheads and Vic Firth drumsticks.
+Alex Stopa endorses Sabian Cymbals, Majestic Percussion instruments, Remo drumheads and Innovative Percussion drumsticks and mallets.
 His original compositions and arrangements are published by Tapspace music.